opencrvs/opencrvs-core/sequence-diagrams/backend/mosip-event-registration-suggested.md

-    Note over MOSIP (OpenCRVS Proxy): RIDGENERATION - create and log AID MOSIP (OpenCRVS Proxy)->>OpenCRVS-MOSIP mediator: return application id (AID) OpenCRVS-MOSIP mediator->>GraphQL gateway: Amend FHIR patient with AID, gateway eventually connects to MongoDB (Hearth) Note over GraphQL gateway: Retain record in WAITING_VALIDATION status as BRN will not be created yet GraphQL gateway->>Workflow: success
+    Note over MOSIP (OpenCRVS Proxy): RIDGENERATION - create and log AID MOSIP (OpenCRVS Proxy)->>OpenCRVS-MOSIP mediator: return application id (AID) OpenCRVS-MOSIP mediator->>GraphQL gateway: Amend FHIR patient with AID, gateway eventually connects to MongoDB (Hearth)

+    %% Comment: open question to Pyry, how do we save the AID before getting the NID?

+    Note over GraphQL gateway: Retain record in WAITING_VALIDATION status as BRN will not be created yet GraphQL gateway->>Workflow: success